nchoquettelevy/nchoquettelevy.github.io/_pages/publications.md

 ## [Compound Impacts from Droughts and Structural Vulnerability on Human Mobility](https://www.sciencedirect.com/science/article/pii/S2589004222017631)
 Thalheimer, L.; **Choquette-Levy, N.**; and F. Garip.
 Compound impacts from drought and structural vulnerability on human mobility, *iScience*, 25(12): 105491.\\
-**Key Takeaways**\\
+\
-In this paper, we analyze the impacts of compound risks (i.e. multiple climate and social factors that threaten livelihoods) on migration responses to drought in Madagascar, Mexico, and Nepal.
-We integrate multiple methods - including agent-based modelling, vulnerability pathway modelling, and econometric analysis - to develop a holistic understanding of how these multiple factors intersect.
-A key policy takeaway is that investing in societal safety nets and effective climate information services can smooth out migration shocks in response to droughts.\\
+*In this paper, we analyze the impacts of compound risks (i.e. multiple climate and social factors that threaten livelihoods) on migration responses to drought in Madagascar, Mexico, and Nepal.*

 <details>
 <summary>Abstract</summary>
 Extreme dry events already disrupt populations’ ability to migrate.
 In a warming climate, compound drought events could amplify vulnerability and drive forced migration.
 Here, we contribute the first multi-method research design on societal impacts from compound drought events.
 We show how mobility patterns are shaped by the intersection of drought and social vulnerability factors in three drought-prone countries – Madagascar, Nepal, and Mexico.
 We find that internal migration in agricultural communities in Mexico increased by 14 to 24 basis points from 1991 to 2018 and will prospectively increase by 2 to 15 basis points in Nepal in case of a compound drought event in 2025.
 We show that consecutive drought events exacerbate structural vulnerabilities, limiting migrants’ adaptation options, including long-range migration.
 We conclude that the additional social pre-conditions, e.g., social isolation and lack of accurate information, ultimately limit migration as an adaptation option for households vulnerable to compound drought events.